MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/creating-a-lync-bot.md

 ## Create a trusted application and a trusted application endpoint for the UC bot

 In typical production scenarios, your bot will run on an [ApplicationEndpoint](https://msdn.microsoft.com/library/hh384825\(v=office.15\)) instance.
-You will need to create a trusted application and a trusted application endpoint in the Lync environment.
+You'll need to create a trusted application and a trusted application endpoint in the Lync environment.

 If your Lync server is not set up for provisioning UCMA 4.0 applications, see [Getting Started with Unified Communications Managed API 3.0](http://msdn.microsoft.com/gg412553).